A Treatise on Differential Geometry and its role in Relativity Theory: Relativistic Cosmology

 \subsection{The Cosmological Principle}

-This principle states that at each epoch, the universe presents the same aspect from every point except for local irregularities.
+~~~This principle states that at each epoch, the universe presents the same aspect from every point except for local irregularities.\\

 Mathematically, if we assume a cosmic time $t$ and construct space-like hypersurfaces\,:~~~$t=$\, \\constant , then the above statement means that each slice has no privileged points {\it i.e.} it is homogeneous.
 Further, a space-like hypersurface is homogeneous if it admits a group of isometries which maps any point into any other point.
 Also, there exists three independent space-like Killing vectors at any point on each slice.
 Physically, it implies that at any instant each fundamental observer on the same hypersurface observes identical state of the universe around him.
 Thus the principle requires that not only should a slice\,(hypersurface) have no preferred points but it should have no preferred directions about any point.
 A manifold which has no privileged directions about a point is called isotropic and hence it must be spherically symmetric about that point.
 Thus according to cosmological principle space-time can be foliated into space-like hypersurfaces which are spherically symmetric about any point in them.
-Therefore, cosmological principle is a simplicity principle which states that the universe is both homogeneous and isotropic.\\\\ {\bf Note\,:} The homogeneity of the universe has same sense as the homogeneity of a gas.
-Further, homogeneity is applicable over the length scale of $10^8 - 10^9$ light years.\\\\ {\bf Observational evidence\,:}\\
+Therefore, cosmological principle is a simplicity principle which states that the universe is both homogeneous and isotropic.\\

+{\bf Note\,:} The homogeneity of the universe has same sense as the homogeneity of a gas.
+Further, homogeneity is applicable over the length scale of $10^8 - 10^9$ light years.\\